RETURN TO UFO PAGE | E-MAIL ME

 efforts of science and the military to explain away, simply defy explanation

 and must be looked at more closely.
-Even the Air Force's own Project Blue Book
+Even the Air Force's own Project

-an effort to avoid having to deal with the larger issue involved.
+merely an effort to avoid having to deal with the larger issue involved.